VikenHadavani/summerintership2024_D23IT168/README.md

 ➠ Link S3 Bucket Object (Resume) with this Knowledge Base
 - Linked the uploaded resume from the S3 bucket to the knowledge base.
 This allows Bedrock to use the resume as a data source for generating responses.

+### Day 3: Building and Testing the Vector Store

+➠ Create Vector Store using Embeddings and Data Source
+- Created a vector store using embeddings to enable efficient data retrieval.
+This involved transforming the resume data into vector embeddings that Bedrock can use for quick search and retrieval.

+➠est Knowledge Base using Generate Responses
+- Tested the knowledge base by generating responses from the linked resume data.
+This helped verify that the knowledge base correctly understands and retrieves information from the resume.

+➠ Test Knowledge Base without using Generate Responses
+- Conducted tests on the knowledge base without using the generate response feature to ensure it can handle direct queries and return accurate information.